 When our Thomas Cook holiday was cancelled three weeks before we were due to fly out we looked everywhere for something of the same spec for a similar price and couldn’t find anything.
-In the end we booked a holiday to the Mark Warner Lemnos resort out of sheer desperation, having read reviews before we hoped that sacrificing two weeks for one and all inclusive for full board wouldn’t affect our holiday experience too much.
+In the end we booked a holiday to the Mark Warner Lemnos resort out of sheer desperation.
+We read reviews before and we hoped that sacrificing two weeks for one and all inclusive for full board wouldn’t affect our holiday experience too much.
 We were just so pleased to have something booked and couldn’t wait to fly out.

 What is the journey like to Mark Warner Lemnos?

 The children loved the plane and handled the three hour journey perfectly.
 It was a novelty for them and something they really enjoyed.
 Everyone on the plane was going to the same resort as us.
 It was a Mark Warner charter flight which meant the process when we landed in Lemnos Greece couldn’t have been smoother.
 We had to collect our bags and take them to a coach right outside.
 Then less than half an hour later we arrived at the Mark Warner Lemnos village resort hotel.

 We’d chosen Lemnos beach resort over other Mark Warner resorts like San Lucianu beach as it had availability for the dates we wanted.
 It also had morning childcare slots for both the children.
 Other than that we didn’t know much about it.
 We just knew that it was an island in Greece and I’d seen Chloe’s posts about her holiday there last year.